- Northern Ireland

 They are standardised and moderated internally and quality assured by the awarding body by spot checking of both process and assessment.

-Learners need to produce a production log, verified by a supervisor, a written report, supplementary evidence and a presentation.
+Students need to produce a production log, verified by a supervisor, a written report, supplementary evidence and a presentation.

 The assessment objectives are: